AlexFullmoon/thinkpad-x1-yoga-5-hack/README.md

 - Startup
   - CSM Support → *Disabled*

 There is no CFG lock in BIOS (it's inside engineering menu), and usual ways of switching it (modified GRUB, RU) **do not work**.
-Reportedly, the only way to toggle it is through direct BIOS write, with programmer clip and all, with corresponding dangers (doing that breaks TPM, among other things).
+Reportedly, the only way to toggle it or enable engineering menu is through direct BIOS write, with programmer clip and all, with corresponding dangers (doing that breaks TPM, among other things).

 There is no DVMT Prealloc setting (it's inside engineering menu along with CFG Lock), but fortunately it's already 64Mb by default, enough for framebuffer.